JuliaStats/Distributions.jl/docs/src/starting.md

 Normal(μ=0.0, σ=1.0)
 ```

-The object `d::Distribution` represents a probability distribution, in our
+The object `d` represents a probability distribution, in our case the standard-normal distribution.
-case the standard-normal distribution.
 One can query its properties such as the mean:

 ```julia
 julia> mean(d)